-We are responsible for the allocation of all post-compulsory education funding of around $3 billion each year.
-Most of this funding is provided in the government’s Budget via Vote: Tertiary Education.
-Occasionally we administer funding on behalf of other government agencies such as the Ministry of Social Development, or Immigration New Zealand.
+Each year we invest funding to the value of approximately $2.8 billion in tertiary education.
+Most of this funding is provided in the Government’s Budget via Vote: Tertiary Education.
+Occasionally we administer funding on behalf of other government agencies such as Immigration New Zealand.

 Under the Education Act 1989, the Minister for Tertiary Education, Skills and Employment determines the design of the funding mechanisms that we use to fund TEOs.
-To achieve the desired educational outcomes, the TEC may impose funding conditions and provide processes for TEOs to follow.
-You can locate this detailed information on our website, or ask a question online using the Resource Centre.
+To achieve the desired educational outcomes, we may impose funding conditions and provide guidance for each fund for TEOs to follow.
+TEOs can also ask us questions by contacting our Sector Helpdesk.